 Zen Hospice Project is reaching new levels of influence and our caregiving model is becoming a much needed agent of change.
 We see opportunities to set new standards for end-of-life care that meet the needs of more people.
 This is a testimony to the power of the Zen Hospice community—our volunteers, donors, care givers, staff, and families—and to what we’ve built and nurtured over almost three decades.

-In the past two decades, Zen Hospice Project has trained more than 1,500 volunteer caregivers to provide compassionate care with a contemplative approach.
+In the past three decades, Zen Hospice Project has trained more than 2,500 volunteer caregivers to provide compassionate care with a contemplative approach.
 We continue to build upon that accomplishment by training and supporting more than 50 new volunteers each year.

 Creating New Models